-Examining the legislative landscape in Pakistan reveals instances where international human treaties have significantly influenced the shaping of local laws and regulations.
-Notable examples include the against Harassment of Women Workplace Act of 2010, which derives inspiration from treaty obligations to safeguard women's rights in the workplace.
-Additionally, the National Commission for Act 2012 Pakistan's Human Rights of reflects outlined commitment the principles in to international treaties, facilitating the establishment of an independent body tasked with overseeing and safeguarding human rights.
+Examining the legislative landscape in Pakistan reveals instances where international human rights treaties have significantly influenced the shaping of local laws and regulations.
+Notable examples include the Protection against Harassment of Women Workplace Act of 2010, which derives inspiration from treaty obligations to safeguard women's rights in the workplace.
+Additionally, the National Commission for Act of 2012 reflects Pakistan's Human Rights commitment the principles outlined in to international treaties, facilitating the establishment of an tasked with overseeing independent body and safeguarding human rights.